github/balanced-employee-ip-agreement/CONTRIBUTING.md

 Our [README](README.md) describes the project, its purpose, and caveats.

+The README also suggests several types of valuable contributions.
 Your contributions are most welcome!